Global Non-Axisymmetric Hall Instabilities in a Rotating Plasma: Whistler wave over-reflection in the EMHD model

 In order to have two roots in the domain $1< s < r_2/r_1 $, we need real positive roots $\xi$ in the range $1-m/2\omega \leq \xi \leq (r_2/r_1)^{3/2} - m/2\omega $.
 We know from equation \eqref{eq: emhd-stab-criterion} that in this case we require $\obar =0$ somewhere in the domain in order for an unstable mode to exist.
 So for unstable modes $\omega$ is bound by $m \leq \omega \leq m (r_1/r_2)^{3/2}$.
 Thus, we are concerned with the number of real roots, $\xi$, in the range $1/2 \leq \xi \leq (r_2/r_1)^{3/2} /2$.
 Based on D\'escartes' rule of signs, we know that there is exactly one real root $\xi^2$ in equation \eqref{eq: biquad} if

 This means that for

 the function $Q$ has at most one zero in the domain.
 When $V_A\ll 1$, there are generally two positive roots $\xi$, giving two roots for $s$, and one negative root $\xi$ such that $\xi + m/2\omega > 0$, which gives another valid root for $s$.
 The most common case has the third root appearing outside the domain at some $s<1$.
 For a given $V_A$, one could alternatively consider the ranges $\omega$ for which there are one, two or three zeros.
 Having investigated the structure of the refractive index $Q$, the problem can be treated using WKB theory.
 The resulting estimates of eigenvalues will depend on the number of zeros of $Q$ present in the domain.
 It should be noted that we although we have assumed real $\omega$ the following analysis is valid when $\Im{\omega}\ll \Re{\omega}$.
-If the growth rate or damping rate is equal to or exceeds the frequency of the mode, the turning points move away from the real axis, and the analysis must be modified.
+If the growth rate or damping rate is equal to or exceeds the frequency of the mode, the turning points move away sufficiently far from the real axis, and the analysis must be modified.
+We consider the one and two turning point cases.
+The three turning point case is more complicated, and does not appear necessary to describe the unstable modes found numerically in Section \ref{sec: emhd_k0}.